zhongpeixiang/zhongpeixiang.github.io/_pages/about.md

 Interested in these research areas?
 Check out my [paper reading notes](https://github.com/zhongpeixiang/AI-NLP-Paper-Readings) on my Github.

-(Under Maintenance) Last but not least, check out the demo page for a [live chat](https://zhongpeixiang.github.io/demo/) with Echo, just another chatbot from my PhD research!
+Last but not least, check out the demo page for a [live chat](https://zhongpeixiang.github.io/demo/) with Echo, just another chatbot from my PhD research!
 Note that echo is still far from human intelligence.

 ## Latest News